 Chapter 3 - Lesbian/Gay/Bisexual/Transgender Issues (Donnie Wrights, Bethany Minervino, Andrew Sartori), Veteran Homelessness (Brian Burnette, Thais Lopes, Lauren Ramsey), Multiple Homelessness Issues (Rebecca Roddenberry)

-This animation project sponsored by the Chapel Hill Public and Cultural Arts Office is a part of a larger project coordinated by Hidden Voices.
+This animation project sponsored by the Town of Chapel Hill's Community Arts & Culture effort was a part of a larger project coordinated by Hidden Voices.
 The overall project includes writings, photography, and performances created by homeless members of our communities, as well as a digital audio and print tour, an exhibit, and a school curriculum guide for implementing a focus on issues of homelessness.
 The image above is a still from Derek MacLellen's film, Brandon's Story.